paulenokels/autochek_test_backend/README.md

 $ npm run start:prod
 ```
 ## Watch Out
+1. The postman request sample is included (autochek.postman_collection.json)
-1. Validation Pipeline is setup in main.ts to validate incoming requests
+2. Validation Pipeline is setup in main.ts to validate incoming requests

 ## Improving the App
 1. The app can be improved by adding an authentication mechanism, so that only authorized persons